 Another point of confusion that often arises while discussing or researching memory card (or hard drive) speeds, is the bits and bytes.
 MB/s means megabytes per second.
 Mb/s means megabits per second.
 Sometimes these are also written as MBps and Mbps just to confuse things even further.

 There are 8 bits in a byte, so to get from megabytes to megabits you just multiply by 8.
 Conversely, if you have a speed that’s quoted in megabits per second (Mb/s), simply divide it by 8 to get to megabytes per second.
-There’s far too many possible and regularly used values of these to create a handy table like I did in the previous section, so I’ll refer you to this online bits/bytes calculator instead.
+There are far too many possible and regularly used values of these to create a handy table as I did in the previous section, so I’ll refer you to this online bits/bytes calculator instead.

 If you aren’t paying attention, this can be very confusing!
 The data rate for this particular video format is 150Mbps – that’s 150 megabits per second, which equates to 18.5 MB/s (Math: 150 divided by 8).
 It would be quite easy to find a memory card that is capable of a continuous write speed of 18.5 megabytes per second, but not so easy to find one that would be capable of 150 megabytes per second write speed, had you got your bits and bytes confused!